Trinity Church Adelaide

-Trinity Church (also known as Holy Trinity Church Adelaide, is an Australian evangelical Anglican church located at 88 North Terrace in the city of Adelaide, South Australia.
-Trinity Church has five gatherings at the North Terrace location each Sunday, as well as various other meetings throughout the week.
+Trinity Church Adelaide, formerly known as Holy Trinity Church and later Trinity City, is an Australian evangelical Anglican church located at 88 North Terrace in the city of Adelaide, South Australia.
+Established in 1836 and rebuilt in 1845, it is one of the earliest churches in the colony of South Australia.

 History

-Trinity Church is historically significant in that it contains elements of the earliest surviving Anglican church building in South Australia.
+Holy Trinity Church was established in 1836, and has been of great significance from the days of the earliest settlers in the first city in South Australia.
+It is also historically significant in that it contains elements of the earliest surviving Anglican church building in South Australia.
 Of special note is the William IV window that was brought to Adelaide in 1836.

-The land on which the church stands was donated by Pascoe St Leger Grenfell along with 40 acres of country land for a cemetery and "glebe" lands.
+The land on which the church stands (town acre no. 9) was donated by Pascoe St Leger Grenfell along with 40 acres of country land for a cemetery and "glebe" lands.
 Pascoe St Leger Grenfell, the holder of a preliminary land order, Raikes Currie and the Reverend Sir Henry Robert Dukinfield of the Society for the Propagation of the Gospel in Foreign Parts (SPG) who held the collective funds and, thirdly, the men to whom they were transferring their powers, namely James Hurtle Fisher, Osmond Gilles and Charles Mann.
 Fisher was to be resident commissioner in South Australia of the Colonisation Commission, having responsibility independent of the governor for the administration of land in the new colony; Gilles was to be the treasurer and Mann the advocate general or principal legal officer of the colony.
 Grenfell transferred control over order no. 171 for a town acre and over 40 acres of country land to be selected in conjunction with the town acre, later known as Trinity Gardens.
 The conveyance did not have to specify that Currie and Dukinfield hand over money and the portable church, but it may be presumed they did so — alternatively they may have entrusted these resources to John Morphett, appointed as SPG's attorney in the colony.
 The objects of the trust were to use the town acre as a site for "the erection of a church where Divine Service could be celebrated according to the rites and ceremonies of the Church of England".
 The same acre was also to provide space for a schoolroom and a parsonage and garden for the minister of the church.
 The country land was to provide six to eight acres for a cemetery and the remainder to be "glebe land", in the familiar phrase of the Church of England, to provide income for the support of the minister.
+The first incumbent, from 1836 to 1943, was the Rev. C. B. Howard (1807–1843).